 New Royal Donut owners set reopening day: 5 a.m.
 Tuesday, Aug.
 9

 DANVILLE — Circle the date Aug.
-9 on your calendars, glazed vanilla cake donut fans.
+9 on your calendars, glazed vanilla cake doughnut fans.

 In a Facebook post with the image below, they wrote: